whitneyharper/Onramp-iOS-take-home-project/README.md

 ### Description

 Power Quotes iOS application displays quotes from influential people provided by [Dummy JSON](https://dummyjson.com/) quote API.
+Power Quote's purpose is to provide a burst of wisdom to get you back focused.

 ### Features